cloud-ark/kubeplus/README.rst

 Application CRD's focus is mainly on visualization of an application stack.

 KubePlus belongs to the class of systems that enable `declarative application management`_ in Kubernetes.
-As compared to other systems, distinguishing features of KubePlus are - no new CLI, focus on Custom Resource stacks, seamless integration of static and runtime information in realizing such stacks.
+As compared to other tools and systems in this class, distinguishing features of KubePlus are - no new CLI, focus on Custom Resource stacks, and seamless integration of static and runtime information in realizing such stacks.

 .. _declarative application management: https://github.com/kubernetes/community/blob/master/contributors/design-proposals/architecture/declarative-application-management.md